malik-nz/demo/README.md

 **Empowering Businesses with Innovative IT Solutions**

-Welcome to **[Your Company Name]** – where technology meets excellence.
+Welcome to **VM Innovations** – where technology meets excellence.
 We specialize in delivering tailored IT services that drive growth, efficiency, and digital transformation.

 ---